milindjain12/CSE6060_HandonTasks/README.md

 ### 6. (Hands On Session)19-06-2020.ipynb.ipynb
 This notebooks contains tasks i.e. 1.
 Downloading Getty's Address, 2.
 Removing Stop Words from the address, 3. extracting bigrams and 4.
 Extracting collocations in as a team.

+### 7. Exploring TextBlob.ipynb
+In this jupyter notebook, I have explored various features provided by TextBlob library for NLP tasks like Tokenization, part-of-speech tagging, Lemmatization, WordNetIntegration, Sentimental Analysis etc.